 The Ace Academy: Flight Experience is a digital interactive exhibition space in which players manoeuvre an airplane on screen by moving their arms up and down and tilting their bodies.

 “We’re so excited to bring this interactive exhibit to Stouffville,” said Krista Rauchenstein, curator and supervisor of the Whitchurch-Stouffville Museum & Community Centre.
 “Not only does it highlight aviation technology in an interactive way, it also provides a backdrop to exhibit our community’s aviation and military history.”

-“Much like aviation technology affected the development of this field over a century ago, today’s digital technology is affecting the way museums engage with their audience,” says Christina Tessier, president and CEO of Ingenium.
-Canada’s Museums of Science and Innovation is dedicated to celebrating the innovative spirit of Canadians by telling the stories of those who dared to think differently.
+“Much like aviation technology affected the development of this field over a century ago, today’s digital technology is affecting the way museums engage with their audience,” says Christina Tessier, president and CEO of Ingenium-Canada’s Museums of Science and Innovation.

 Ace Academy runs until November 26.
-The Whitchurch-Stouffville Museum & Community Centre is located at 14732 Woodbine Ave.
-Email [email protected] or call 905-727-8954 or 1-888-290-0337 to learn more.
+The museum is located at 14732 Woodbine Ave.
 Ace Academy and its sequel Ace Academy: Black Flight are available for free on the App Store and Google Play.
 The games complement the exhibit and promise to extend players’ engagement and learning beyond the flight experience.

 Visit wsmuseum.ca for more details.

 Photo: The Ace Academy: Flight Experience is a digital interactive exhibition space in which players manoeuvre an airplane on screen by moving their arms up and down and tilting their bodies.